NatOlk/animal-shelter-app/ansh-notification-service/README.md

    This cache does not store all subscribers, but only those who have been explicitly approved for email notifications.
 ## **Open endpoints**

-### 1. **Subscribe**
+### 1. **Subscribe request**
    Endpoint for users to subscribe for notifications via email.

    This is not the subscription itself but rather a subscription request.
-Once it is approved by an admin in the main Animal Shelter application, the user will receive a subscription invitation with a link to confirm the subscription.
+Once it is approved by an admin in the main Animal Shelter application,
+    the user will receive a subscription invitation with a link to confirm the subscription.
 The link will include a token generated for their email.

    Any user can make a subscription request without needing an approver initially.
 This request can be made from any widget where this endpoint is integrated.

    Additionally, this request can also be made from the main application through the React frontend.
 In this case, the approver will be the logged-in user who was asked to initiate the subscription request.

    This endpoint is publicly accessible and is not protected by any security settings.
 - **URL**: `POST /external/animal-notify-subscribe`
 - **Request Body**:
   ```json